tkrebs/ep3-bs/README.md

 ## Version

-The current version is 1.7.0 from January, 2021.
+The current version is 1.8.0 from April, 2022.

+Version 1.8.0 corrects bug by language selector.
+Introducing new function court-types, to be able to handle unlimited number of courts.
+(Géza Várszegi)

 Version 1.7.0 provides compatibility with PHP 7.4 by overriding and fixing some of the Zend Framework 2 components.